fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2024.md

 ### Login Loop
 The thing that killed my run with Fedora was that I ran into some kind of login loop, where I would put in my password, the screen would go black, and then I'd end up on the login screen again.
 At that point, I didn't really feel like fighting it, and moved onto PopOS (which I had some display issues with and returned to Mint, so I'm not even going to give it a section right now).

+I have since realized that this may have also been caused by signal integrity issues with the USB connection used to create the installation jump drive and install the OS.
+I will be giving Fedora another shot in my [2025 attempt at distro hopping](/tech/linux/distro-hopping-2025.md).
-Most of the info I saw suggested it's either a Wayland issue or a Desktop issue.
+~~Most of the info I saw suggested it's either a Wayland issue or a Desktop issue.
 If it's a Wayland issue, then I'd rather find a more stable base rather than the experimental base Fedora uses.
-If it's a Desktop issue, it's probably because of extensions and I'd rather not deal with a system that doesn't let me customize it like that.
+If it's a Desktop issue, it's probably because of extensions and I'd rather not deal with a system that doesn't let me customize it like that.~~